The degree requirements for the doctoral program are outlined below:

 Doctoral students may not enroll for 12 or more hours unless they receive special permission from the Graduate Advisor.
 Such permission is rarely granted.

 The goal of the Diversity program is to expose students to different research styles and methods from various areas of computer science.
-The Diversity program requirements are waived for any student who either receives a Master's degree in computer science before enrolling at UT Austin, or who receives a Master's degree from UTCS during the course of their PhD program.
+The Diversity program requirements are waived for students who either receives a Master's degree in computer science before enrolling at UT Austin, or who receives a Master's degree from UTCS during the course of their PhD program.
+All Diversity course waivers are subject to the approval of the UTCS GSC.
 All other students are required to take one Diversity course from each of three areas: